-Certification would demonstrate competency in a particular group of species in a particular region.
+Certification demonstrates competency in a particular group of species in a particular region.
 This includes field and laboratory identification and recognition of rare or listed species.
-The initial certification program will be for macrolichens in the Pacific Northwest.
+The certification program is currently only for macrolichens from coastal Alaska to northern California, inland to the crest of the Cascade Range.